 A donor-advised fund (DAF) is a type of giving vehicle administered by a third party that allows you to combine the most favorable tax benefits with the flexibility to easily support your favorite charities.
 An increasingly popular charitable vehicle, DAFs are an excellent way to both simplify your charitable giving and facilitate your strategic philanthropic goals.

 For more information on how Donor-Advised Funds work, click here.

 Such a generous gift helps us give every last child the opportunity to survive and thrive for years to come — a gift of real estate also helps you.
 When you give Save the Children appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
 This eliminates capital gains tax.

 You can give real estate to Save the Children in the following ways:

 - A gift in your will or living trust: A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for Save the Children continues after your lifetime.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.